JasonCheung01/Telco-Churn/README.md

-# Final Project : Telcos Churn Prediction
+# Final Project : Telcos Customer Churn Prediction
 This project was conducted by a group of students from COMS 4995: Applied Machine Learning at Columbia University.

 # Project Description